Error returns after every reset: corroded outdoor terminals

 What we found

 The outdoor communication wire connections had corroded after years of humidity and condensation.
 The green oxidation on the wire joints raised the resistance in the circuit, so the signal cut out whenever the contact shifted.
-A York E1 error flags exactly this kind of communication failure.
-The previous contractor went straight to the control board instead of checking the physical connections first.
-That is a common miss when a technician is less familiar with a particular brand.
+A York E6 error flags exactly this kind of communication failure.
+On a communication fault, the physical connections come before the control board.
+The board is the expensive assumption.
+The joints are the cheap check, and they sit where the weather gets at them.

 What fixed it